 Mama Borah's Salsa

-Similar to Grandpa Graven's salsa, especially handy when to
+Similar to Grandpa Graven's salsa, especially handy when tomatoes are not plentiful

 4 large tomatoes, seeded, cut up